redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==
+= Version 1.3.13 =
+* Switched "constructors" to actual constructor functions.
+Might have killed some legacy PHP versions with that, but who cares, this is a fork.
+Also killed some errors and notices from deprecated and / or removed functions.

 = Version 1.3.12 =
 * noop: created to solve the wordpress.org packaging issue for *.zip files